abhilast/cloudflare-labs/module05/README.md

 ```
 Internet User
-    â†"
+    ↓
 DNS Query: "What's the IP for your-domain.com?"
-    â†"
+    ↓
 Cloudflare DNS: "Here's 104.21.48.10 (our edge IP)"
-    â†"
+    ↓
 User's browser connects to 104.21.48.10 (Cloudflare edge in their region)
-    â†"
+    ↓
 Cloudflare Edge Server
-    â†' Checks cache - HIT or MISS?
+    → Checks cache - HIT or MISS?
-    â†' Applies WAF rules
+    → Applies WAF rules
-    â†' Applies rate limiting
+    → Applies rate limiting
-    â†' Checks security rules
+    → Checks security rules
-    â†"
+    ↓
 If needs to reach origin:
 Cloudflare connects from their IP (e.g., 173.245.48.50)
-    â†"
+    ↓
 Your AWS Security Group checks:
-    âœ… Is source IP in Cloudflare ranges?
+    ✅ Is source IP in Cloudflare ranges?
 YES
-    âœ… Is destination port 80 or 443?
+    ✅ Is destination port 80 or 443?
 YES
-    â†' Allow connection
+    → Allow connection
-    â†"
+    ↓
 Your Ubuntu UFW firewall checks:
-    âœ… Is source IP in Cloudflare ranges?
+    ✅ Is source IP in Cloudflare ranges?
 YES
-    âœ… Is destination port 80 or 443?
+    ✅ Is destination port 80 or 443?
 YES
-    â†' Allow connection
+    → Allow connection
-    â†"
+    ↓
 Connection reaches your Node.js application
-    â†"
+    ↓
 Your app validates input, checks authentication, etc.
-    â†"
+    ↓
 Response sent back through the same path
 ```